k-haynie/scottbot/README.md

 <br />

 ### Source Data
 First, data is required to train the model.
 I used a dataset I found on Kaggle, but many other sites have `.csv` files of dialogue from a variety of shows, movies, and games.
 Keep in mind that `parse_data.py` was specifically tailored to the dataset I was using; it may require a little editing to work for your specific dataset.
-Once you have a satisfactory dataset, upload your `.csv` file and the `scottbot.ipynb` file to Google Drive.
+Once you have a satisfactory dataset, upload your `.csv` file and the `scottbot.ipynb` notebook to Google Drive.
 <br />
 <p align="right">(<a href="#readme-top">back to top</a>)</p>